EqualExperts/you-build-it-you-run-it-playbook/practices/operational-enablers.md

 Some operations teams possess scarce and highly valued engineering capabilities.
 The usual example we see is a few database administrators managing an on-premise relational database, for multiple product teams operating digital services in a cloud provider.
 The answer isn't to cross-train developers, or hire more database administrators.
 It's to eliminate repeatable work by migrating databases into your cloud provider, and by creating self-service deployment pipelines for your product teams.

 Offloading and automating database tasks frees up your database administrators to provide high value expertise on demand, such as troubleshooting live performance problems.
-For more on this, see [A guide to Specialists as a Service](https://www.equalexperts.com/blog/our-thinking/a-guide-to-specialists-as-a-service) by Bethan Timmins.
+For more on this, see [Stop trying to embed specialists in every product team](https://www.equalexperts.com/blog/our-thinking/stop-trying-to-embed-specialists-in-every-product-team/) by Bethan Timmins.

 ![](../.gitbook/assets/practices/dba-specialists-as-a-service.png)